DimCyan/iOS-remote/README.md

 ## Download & Use

-There are some necessary librarise and tools for this project:
+There are some necessary libraries and tools for this project:

 1. [WebDriverAgent](https://github.com/appium/WebDriverAgent)